drekka/Alchemic/README.md

  * Property names are also shortened.
 So that code completion can assist, they are **not** expressioned as strings.
 For example `AcInject(myVar)`
  * Many macros make use of varadic lists so you can add as many criteria as you like in a single line.

-# Declaring objects
+# Creating objects

-Before we look at resolving dependencies and injecting values, we first need to look at declaring classes so that Alchemic can find them.
+Before we look at resolving dependencies and injecting values, we first need to look at how we tell Alchemic about the objects we want to create.

 ## Singletons